ElissonRodrigues/formulario-ugtsic/README.md

 ## Licença

 Distribuído sob a licença  GNU GPL.
-Veja `LICENSE` para mais informações.
+Veja <a href="https://github.com/ElissonRodrigues/formulario-ugtsic/blob/147f116d289579e113add8ea011cf28a860958f4/LICENSE">`LICENSE`</a> para mais informações.

 ## Contato